 FastOMA is a software package for inferring homologous relationships between protein-coding genes of multiple species, including generating Hierarchical Orthologous Groups.
-It takes as input several files in FASTA format, each containing all the protein-coding gene sequences in a species' genome - the proteome.
+It takes as input several files in FASTA format, each containing all the protein-coding gene sequences in a species' genome— the proteome.
 It also requires a species tree to group homologous genes at each taxonomic level of the species of interest.
+Find out more about the method in the FastOMA paper.

 If you want to install FastOMA on your system, you can follow the installation instructions on the FastOMA GitHub page.